-It’s mid-morning and I’m crossing the long, raised boardwalk leading to the island, my excitement building with each plank left behind.
-I’ve come to Duba Explorers Camp, in Botswana, part of the Great Plains Conservation portfolio, in the first half of an eight-day Okavango Delta safari.
+It’s mid-morning, and I’m crossing the long, raised boardwalk leading to the island, my excitement building with each plank left behind.
+I’ve come to Duba Explorers Camp in Botswana, part of the Great Plains Conservation portfolio, one of the best camps in the Okavango Delta, and one of my first stops on an eight-day safari.

 BK and Daps, two members of the Duba Explores team, greet me with infectious smiles.
 Both are dressed in crisp white tunics and trousers looking cool as cucumbers in the sweltering 90-degree heat.
 BK offers me a welcome drink in a martini glass, a safari tradition—a delightfully cold fruity concoction I down in three seconds flat.

 Baps hands me a damp washcloth fresh from the freezer, another beloved custom, and I gratefully wipe the sweat and Okavango Delta dust from my face, relishing the delicious shock of the ice-cold cloth against my skin.

 Duba Explorers Camp